Traffic Counting Service

 • Traffic density

-Each cross-section can be configured with:
+Each movement can be configured with the following parameters:

 What Can Be Counted?